python/cpython/Doc/library/sqlite3.rst

 .. attribute:: Connection.text_factory

    Using this attribute you can control what objects are returned for the TEXT data type.
-By default, this attribute is set to :class:`unicode` and the :mod:`sqlite3` module will return Unicode objects for TEXT.
-If you want to return bytestrings instead, you can set it to :class:`str`.
+By default, this attribute is set to :class:`str` and the :mod:`sqlite3` module will return strings for TEXT.
+If you want to return bytestrings instead, you can set it to :class:`bytes`.

-   For efficiency reasons, there's also a way to return Unicode objects only for non-ASCII data, and bytestrings otherwise.
+   For efficiency reasons, there's also a way to return :class:`str` objects only for non-ASCII data, and :class:`bytes` otherwise.
 To activate it, set this attribute to :const:`sqlite3.OptimizedUnicode`.

    You can also set it to any other callable that accepts a single bytestring parameter and returns the resulting object.